GKonGitHub/playground-json/edi/README.md

 CSIO provides information, developed through a process of industry wide consensus, which defines communications procedure and message formats for agent/broker company data communications within the insurance industry.
 These Standards are designed to enhance data communications between independent insurance agents/brokers and the companies they represent by providing functional specifications for hardware and software interface system components that can be employed in a variety of interface arrangements.
 Over the years CSIO has emerged as the de facto orgnization enabling multi party collaboration.

+The EDI standards provide
+-a viable EDI framework that defines information formats for broker/company data communication -flexibility in the implementation of EDI software -flexibility in the information content to be exchanged in any given transaction -flexibility in modification of electronic data interchange capabilities -mechanisms for data control and accuracy
+-standards independent of type or manufacturer of computer systems -mechanisms for user control of data preparation, interpretation and documentation -Standards which are as independent as possible of communications service and which allow for utilization of value added networks

+An insurance company may send several EDI documents covering each aspect of the business.
+These are sent periodically and responses are also received periodically.
+How can the Big 3 technologies enhance the efficiency of B2B transactions set up with EDI ?
+Which is the focuse of this project.